Vasa3331/rsschool-cv/cv.md

 * Editors: VSCode, PyCharm,  IntelliJ IDEA

 ## Code example:
-N-th Fibonacci KATA from CODEWARS: I love Fibonacci numbers in general, but I must admit I love some more than others.
+<font size = 3>N-th Fibonacci KATA from CODEWARS: I love Fibonacci numbers in general, but I must admit I love some more than others.
 I would like for you to write me a function that when given a number (n) returns the n-th number in the Fibonacci Sequence.
 For example:
 ```